rattlesnake master

 Eryngium (eryngos)

-NCBI places the genera Eryngium and Sanicula in the tribe Saniculeae in the the subfamily Apioideae.
-GRIN places the genera within the same tribe Saniculeae but in the subfamily Saniculoideae.
-ITIS does not list either the subfamily or the tribe.
-The APG IV system also places the two genera in the subfamily Saniculoideae.
-At least two recent molecular DNA studies of the subfamily Saniculeae maintain the placement of both genera within the subfamily Saniculoideae.
+GRIN places the genera Eryngium and Sanicula in the the subfamily Apioideae.
+NCBI and the APG IV system place the two genera in the subfamily Saniculoideae, and this is supported by at least two recent molecular DNA studies.
 No discussion of moving the genera could be found.
 If the placement in the subfamily Apioideae is an error, that error is repeated by Wikipedia on both Eryngium and Sanicula pages.

 Subordinate Taxa